bonitasoft/bonita-doc/md/runtime-monitoring.md

 Prometheus

-Additionally, Bonita Subscription editions can publish to a REST endpoint in the [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/#text-format-example), that can easily be consumed by graphical tools like Grafana, etc.
+In addition to these metric publishers, Bonita Subscription editions can also publish to a REST endpoint in the [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/#text-format-example), that can easily be consumed by Time Series databases like Prometheus, and displayed by graphical tools like Grafana, etc.

-To activate, simply edit file `./setup/platform_conf/current/platform_engine/bonita-platform-sp-custom.properties` and change:
+To activate Prometheus endpoint in Bonita, simply edit file `./setup/platform_conf/current/platform_engine/bonita-platform-sp-custom.properties` and change:

     # Activate publication of metrics to prometheus: